liammclennan/withouttheloop/contents/articles/2015-12-28-tetris3/index.md

 setInterval(() => store.dispatch({ type: 'TICK', data: counter++ }),1000);
 ```

+Remember that `store` is our redux wrapper around application state.
+The `dispatch` method is how we publish an action.

 This combined with our reducer means that every second a square tetromino will be added to the board diagonally to the lower right of the previous piece.
 The result is something like:

 <img src="screenshot.png" />